FlorianLeChat/Domego/README.md

 * TypeScript **4.8+**
 * Mongo DB **10.5+**

 **To install the project, just navigate to the `server` folder and type the command `npm run setup`.
-If you want to work in a local development environment, use the `npm start` command in the `client` folder and the `npm run build` command in the `server` folder in two separate terminals.**
+If you want to work in a local development environment, use the `npm start` command in the `client` folder and the `npm run build` command in the `server` folder in two separate terminals.
+A Docker image is also available to test this project! 🐳**

 Also, for the simplicity, the whole code is commented in my native language (French) but it will probably be translated in the near future.